 As the mayoral election approaches and Chicagoans contemplate what new leadership will mean for our city, education continues to be front of mind for voters.
 On February 13, A Better Chicago brought together three of our city’s top education experts for a fireside chat.
 Ginger Ostro, Sara Ray Stoelinga and Dominique Jordan Turner discussed the history of mayoral control and its impact on education, the role our mayor plays in shaping and advancing education policies and the issues that are most relevant for our city today.

 Understanding the key policies and historical moments that have defined the Chicago mayor’s role in education is critical to understanding the current landscape.
-To empower you to make an informed choice on February 26, and provide some clarity in the complex world of education reform in Chicago, we’ve pulled together a few major takeaways from our expert panelists:
+To empower you to make an informed choice on Election Day, and provide some clarity in the complex world of education reform in Chicago, we’ve pulled together a few major takeaways from our expert panelists:

 History continues to shape the mayor’s role

 The landscape our next mayor is walking into has largely been shaped by two pieces of state legislation from the 80s and 90s that, at once, worked to decentralize and then re-centralize control.
 The Chicago School Reform Act (CSRA) of 1988 de-centralized power within Chicago Public Schools (CPS) through the creation of local school councils, which served to transition control over budgets, curriculum and personnel from the district to principals.
 This piece of legislation also gave the community more power over selecting board of education members through a nominating committee.
 Seven years later, the Chicago School Reform Amendatory Act of 1995 largely reversed the CSRA, as it gave power back to the mayor to hold schools accountable and appoint all members of the board of education.
 Local school councils remained, as they do today, making Chicago a unique public school system.

 Difficult decisions are ahead